Characters of the Jak and Daxter series: Reception

 The main characters of the Jak and Daxter series have had a varied reception.
 Jak was listed 26th on the Guinness World Records Gamer's Edition 's "Top 50 Characters of All Time", and in a poll conducted by Game Informer, Jak was voted 28 in the top 30 video game characters of the decade.
-He and his sidekick Daxter were listed in the top 25 best duo in gaming, coming in fifth place by IGN.
+He and Daxter were listed in the top 25 best duo in gaming, coming in fifth place by IGN.
 However, IGN also noted that they liked Jak better in Jak 3 than in Jak II due to his apparent transition to a more mature personality."
 Opinion from critics and players are divided on Daxter; some found him funny, while others consider him to be annoying.